-Burmese ChildAnother case example was from a study of Burmese child girl and her recollection of the life of her deceased aunt who had passed away many years ago during a congenital heart disease operation.
-This child had a long, perpendicular linear hypopigmented birthmark near the middle of her upper abdomen and lower chest.
+Burmese ChildOne Burmese child girl was able to recall the life of her deceased aunt who had passed away many years ago during a congenital heart disease operation.
+This girl was born with a long, perpendicular linear hypopigmented birthmark near the middle of her upper abdomen and lower chest.
 This birthmark matched the surgical incision for the treatment of her aunt’s heart.

 Burmese WomanThere was also a case about Burmese woman who was born with two circular birthmarks in her left chest that slightly overlapped.
 One was around half of the other's size.
 As a child, she recalled the life of a woman who was accidentally shot with a shotgun and died.
 An investigator reported that the shotgun cartridge held bullets of two different sizes.

 Speaking a Foreign Language

 Dr. Stevenson worked on a few cases that included xenoglossy phenomenon when people were speaking a real language entirely unknown to the speaker in his ordinary state.
 This phenomenon was originally discovered by Charles Richet in 1905, a Nobel Prize winner doctor who was doing research in many areas including parapsychology.
 Dr. Stevenson worked on a case of a 37-year-old American woman from Philadelphia.
 She was born to immigrants family who spoke only Polish, Yiddish, Russian and English at home.
 While in school, she studied French and didn’t have exposure to the other languages except the possibility to hear a few phrases on TV.